Irish Boundary Commission: The commission and its work

 The deliberations of the commission were conducted in secret.
 On 28 November 1924 an advertisement was placed in the Irish Press inviting interested persons, organisations and public bodies to evidence to the commission for its deliberation.
 The commission then conducted a preliminary tour of the border area in mid-December, acquainting themselves with conditions there and holding informal meetings with various local politicians, council members and police and ecclesiastical bodies.
-The Catholic Church played an active role in representing Catholics at this time with approximately 30 priests giving evidence to the Commission.
-The Commission visited with Catholic bishops who reportedly stated that the Catholic inhabitants in their areas wanted to be transferred to the Free State.
+The Catholic Church played an active role in representing Catholics at this time with approximately 30 priests giving evidence to the commission.
+The commission visited with Catholic bishops who reportedly stated that the Catholic inhabitants in their areas wanted to be transferred to the Free State.

 The commission met again on 29 January 1925 to consider the responses to the Irish Press advertisement, of which there were 103.
-A series of formal hearings were then held in Ireland from 3 March–2 July 1925 in Armagh, Rostrevor, Newcastle, Enniskillen, Derry and Omagh, with the Commission meeting directly with those peoples and bodies who had submitted representations.
+A series of formal hearings were then held in Ireland from 3 March to 2 July 1925 in Armagh, Rostrevor, Newcastle, Enniskillen, Derry and Omagh, with the commission meeting directly with those peoples and bodies who had submitted representations.
 Hearings were also conducted with customs bodies from both sides of the border, as well as Irish Free State officials, the British and Northern Irish governments having declined invitations to attend.
 The commission then returned to London, continuing with its work throughout August–September 1925.